Center for Anxiety and Traumatic Stress Disorders

 - Center for Complicated Grief: Dedicated to improving the lives of people suffering from complicated grief by helping clinicians and the general public learn how to recognize complicated grief.
 They have a “Find a Therapist” tool to find a therapist trained in Complicated Grief Therapy.

-- Bereavement Support Group at Mass General: An eight-week Bereavement Support Group for patients and staff of Mass General and the Partners HealthCare community who have experienced the loss of a loved one.
+- Bereavement Support Group at Mass General: An eight-week Bereavement Support Group for patients and staff of Mass General and the Mass General Brigham community who have experienced the loss of a loved one.

 - Tragedy Assistance Program for Survivors: Compassionate care to all those grieving the loss of a military loved one.

 - Phone number: 800-959-TAPS (8277)

 - Children’s Room: Offers groups, education and resources for grieving children, teens, and families.

 - Samaritans Grief Support Services for Suicide Loss: Offers free support to people who have lost loved ones to suicide.

 - American Foundation for Suicide Prevention: Offers support, resources, and outreach opportunities for those who have lost a loved on to suicide.